-The Home has its own purpose-built Chapel as an integral part of the Home, and a Service User Chaplain says Mass daily for those who wish to attend.
-However, Service User of all (or no) religious persuasions are welcomed at the Home and we pay particular attention to ensuring that whatever faith you follow, we will do our best to ensure you can continue to practice.
-We will respect your wishes and can arrange for you to visit your place of Pg 25 worship at special times or on a regular basis.
-Should you have no religious beliefs we are happy to welcome you here.
+The Home has its own purpose-built Chapel as an integral part of the Home, and a resident Chaplain says Mass daily for those who wish to attend.

+However, residents of all (or no) religious persuasions are welcomed at the Home and we pay particular attention to ensuring that whatever faith you follow, we will do our best to ensure you can continue to practice.
+We will respect your wishes and can arrange for you to visit your place of worship at special times or on a regular basis.